svetlozardraganov/chaos-installer/README.md

 ### Third Challenge:
 Different Operating Systems.
 The tool supports Windows, Linux and MacOS.
 Most of the functions have completely different implementation between the different Operating Systems.

-Combining all of the above
+Combining the above points with variaty of internal functions makes the whole projects a lot more complex than it looks like on the surface.